 At first glance, you’ll notice one thing about the Google Home Max: it’s big.
 Even if you compare it to other smart speakers like the Amazon Echo or Apple Homepod, the Home Max easily overtakes them in size.
 It measures 33.5 x 18.7 x 15 cm and weighs 5.3 kg, so no, it isn’t portable.
 This was made to be plugged into a wall and left there.
 As far as build materials go the housing of the speaker is just a smooth plastic that, surprisingly, doesn’t have any stains or marks on the white version we’ve been testing (it also comes in black).
 But the impressive part is the fabric used on the front.
 Google claims it’s “acoustically transparent” and while I’m sure that’s just a fancy way to say it doesn’t mess with the sound, it still at least feels nice to the touch.

 Behind the fabric are four lights that only show up when you’re adjusting something on the speaker.
-They’ll turn off a second after you change the volume or after it’s done listening to what you said to it.
-Around back you’ll get the power supply input as well as a 3.5mm input and a mute switch.
+They’ll turn off a second after you change the volume or after it’s done listening to what you said.
+Around back you’ll get the power supply input, a 3.5mm input, and a physical mute switch.
 The mute switch doesn’t stop music playback, it just turns off the microphone so it isn’t always listening for the hotword.
 Speaking of which, I found that the microphones on the Google Home Max aren’t too good at picking up my voice when music was playing around 75% or above.
 I found myself borderline yelling “Okay Google” and sometimes, even then I would just have to walk over to it and physically lower the volume.

 I tested this by playing the song Havana by Camilla Cabelo at four different volumes (25, 50, 75, and 100 percent).
 Then I played back a recording of myself saying “Hey Google” and played it from a separate speaker at distance of 5, 10, 15, and 20 feet.
 Sure, this isn’t the most scientific test ever devised but it does highlight how at higher volumes the microphones on the speaker have a hard time picking up voices.